-Target group/geographica l area Main types of planned action as part of integrated approach Priority axis Fund Category of region Investment priority

-For the purposes of Systematic support of children Integration of ESF Less Socio-economic

-inclusion of MRC, from the MRC environment in marginalised developed integration of

-geographical areas pre-primary education.
-Roma regions marginalised

-will be identified at • Systematic support of educational communities communities, such as

-the local activities and leisure time the Roma

-government level. activities for children from the

-Eligible territories MRC environment with the main

-will be the local emphasis on interconnecting the

-governments majority and minority.

-included in the • Support for the systematic

-Atlas of Roma provision of social services and

-communities with a assistance to municipalities with

-particular level of the presence of MRC, aimed at

-the segregation increasing the employability of

-index. people living in MRC (i.e. field

-social workers, community

-workers / worker in health

-Target group: education).

-• Support for the existence and

-operation of community centres

-Residents of MRC in municipalities with the

-presence of MRC

-• Supporting systematic provision

-of services and assistance through

-the programme of community workers in the area of health

-education in municipalities with

-the presence of separated and

-segregated MRC.

-• Technical assistance to

-municipalities with the presence

-of MRC to help resolve legal and

-other issues relating to land use.

-Programme of assistance to

-municipalities with the presence

-of MRC, aimed at increasing the

-absorption of the ESIF.

-Residents of MRC Support for transitional housing Technical ERDF less Providing support for

-programmes for the purpose of facilities in developed physical, economic

-social mobility and integration of , municipalities regions and social

-MRC residents (construction and with presence Ũ regeneration of

-refurbishment of dwellings). of deprived

-Support for micro-credit marginalized communities in urban

-programmes aimed at Roma and rural areas

-promoting self-build housing communities

-- Measures to address the special needs of geographical areas most affected by poverty / target groups most at risk of discrimination or social exclusion projects.
+Target group/geographica l area Main types of planned action as part of integrated approach Priority axis Fund Category of region Investment priority For the purposes of inclusion of MRC, geographical areas will be identified at the local government level.
+Eligible territories will be the local governments included in the Atlas of Roma communities with a particular level of the segregation index.
+Systematic support of children from the MRC environment in pre-primary education.
+Systematic support of educational activities and leisure time activities for children from the MRC environment with the main emphasis on interconnecting the majority and minority.
+Support for the systematic provision of social services and assistance to municipalities with the presence of MRC, aimed at increasing the employability of people living in MRC (i.e. field Integration of marginalised Roma communities ESF Less developed regions Socio-economic integration of marginalised communities, such as the Roma Target group: social workers, community workers / worker in health education).
+Residents of MRC Support for the existence and operation of community centres in municipalities with the presence of MRC Supporting systematic provision of services and assistance through the programme of community workers in the area of health education in municipalities with the presence of separated and segregated MRC.
+Technical assistance to municipalities with the presence of MRC to help resolve legal and other issues relating to land use.
+Programme of assistance to municipalities with the presence of MRC, aimed at increasing the absorption of the ESIF.
+Residents of MRC Support for transitional housing programmes for the purpose of social mobility and integration of MRC residents (construction and refurbishment of dwellings). • Support for micro-credit Technical facilities in municipalities with presence of marginalized ERDF less developed regions Providing support for physical, economic and social regeneration of deprived communities in urban and rural expects. programmes aimed at promoting self-build housing Roma communities and rural areas projects.
 Support for access to drinking and utility water in separated and segregated MRC with emphasis on low cost measures, such as drilling and digging wells.
 Supporting the construction of new pre-school facilities and the refurbishment of existing pre-school facilities in municipalities with the presence of MRC, with the emphasis on capacity expansion.
 Support for the construction of new community centres, including support of modernization and refurbishment of existing community centres.
-Support for the conversion of existing buildings for the purpose of establishing and operating community centres Supporting the purchase of Technical ERDF Less Support for social Residents of MRC Supporting the purchase of equipment, technology and licences required to implement the approved business plans of social economy entities, with the emphasis on the use of micro-credits.
+Support for the conversion of existing buildings for the purpose of establishing and operating community centres Residents of MRC Supporting the purchase of equipment, technology and licences required to implement the approved business plans of social economy entities, with the emphasis on the use of micro-credits.
 Promoting micro-financial instruments.
-Supporting the reconstruction and construction of facilities of social economy entities. facilities in municipalities with presence of marginalized Roma communities EKDF developed regions Support for social enterprises
+Supporting the reconstruction and construction of facilities of social economy entities.
+Technical facilities in municipalities with presence of marginalized Roma communities ERDF Less developed regions Support for social enterprises